Information for local authorities

 When will the assessments take place?

-Individual teachers and schools, with guidance from their local authorities, decide the most appropriate time during the school year for children to take the standardised assessments.
+Individual teachers and schools, with guidance from their local authorities, will decide on the most appropriate time during the school year for children and young people to take the standardised assessments.

 What form do the assessments take?

-Assessments are completed online and automatically marked by the online system, giving teachers immediate feedback to help children progress.
+Assessments are completed online and automatically marked by the online system, giving teachers same day feedback to help children and young people progress.

-The assessments are delivered as part of routine learning and teaching.
-Children are not expected to revise or prepare for assessments.
-The assessments are as inclusive as possible and accommodate the needs of children and young people who require additional support.
-Considered classroom management will ensure a positive experience for children.
+The NSAs are delivered as part of routine learning and teaching.
+Children and young people are not expected to revise or prepare for assessments.
+The assessments are as inclusive as possible, and accommodate the needs of children and young people who require additional support with their learning.
+Considered classroom management will ensure a positive experience for children and young people.

 What is the rationale for the SNSA?